-So you’re looking for a new “quality” dry cleaner.
+So you're looking for a new “quality” dry cleaner.
 You’ve done your homework.
-And you’ve narrowed down your choice of two or three candidates.
+And you’ve narrowed down your choice to two or three candidates.

 Before you walk through any of their doors, it’s important to keep 7 things in mind....

 While knowledge, expertise, skill and time is critical to delivering true quality cleaning, there are no “secrets” or “secret processes” in garment care.
 And any cleaner who implies that there are should be viewed with a healthy dose of skepticism.
 And then challenged.

 So they provide little or no information.
 Often citing “trade secrets” or “proprietary processes” as an excuse for not providing clients and potential clients with detailed information about the “ins” and “outs” and “hows” and “whys” of their processes.

 Consider this description of their dry cleaning, pressing and inspection process from the website of an Arizona cleaner:

 "You'd expect any place with "Cleaners" in their name to do a decent job in Dry Cleaning, wouldn't you?
 If we didn't know better, so would we.
 We wouldn't use a cleaner who doesn't distill their cleaning solutions, hand inspect and hand spot-clean each garment.
 You shouldn't either."